ethereum/go-ethereum/docs/interacting-with-geth/rpc/ns-clique.md

 description: Documentation for the JSON-RPC API "clique" namespace
 ---

 The `clique` API provides access to the state of the clique consensus engine.
-This API cna be used to manage signer votes and to check the health of a private network.
+This API can be used to manage signer votes and to check the health of a private network.

 ## clique_getSnapshot {#clique-getsnapshot}